-WC was a “pan-Indo-Europeanist” who taught and wrote about Homeric Greek, early Latin, Gothic and Old Norse, Old Irish and Welsh, Hittite and Tocharian.
-He saw Old Anatolian languages as a separate group and had then “Indo-Hittite” as a higher unit.
+Cowgill was a “pan-Indo-Europeanist” who taught and wrote about Homeric Greek, early Latin, Gothic and Old Norse, Old Irish and Welsh, Hittite and Tocharian.
+He saw Old Anatolian languages as a separate group, making thus a higher unit of “Indo-Hittite”.
 He was specially interested in phonological change and its effects on morphological processes, also in dialectology.

 Publications: “Ablaut, accent and umlaut in the Tocharian subjunctive”, W. W. Arndt (ed.), Studies in historical linguistics in honor of G. S. Lane.
 1967, 171-181; “The aorists and perfects of Old Persian”, KZ 82, 1968, 259-268; “The First Person Singular Medio-Passive of Indo-Iranian”, Pratidānam Kuiper.
 1968, 24-31; articles on Greek, IE, Germanic, etc.